RichHens/contracts/README.md

         uint amount;
     }
 ```
-The idea of periods as the same as the minting in HENToken (see above).
+The idea of periods as the same as the minting in HEGToken (see above).
 The schedule starts from the *startAt* time,
 and after each period, it is allowed to withdraw the specified tokens to the specified address.
 There are two methods in order to collect *minApprovalsRequired*.